drduh/macOS-Security-and-Privacy-Guide/README.md

 The version of OpenSSL in Sierra is `0.9.8zh` which is [not current](https://apple.stackexchange.com/questions/200582/why-is-apple-using-an-older-version-of-openssl).
 It doesn't support TLS 1.1 or newer, elliptic curve ciphers, and [more](https://stackoverflow.com/questions/27502215/difference-between-openssl-09-8z-and-1-0-1).

 Since Apple's official supported TLS library on macOS is [Secure Transport](https://developer.apple.com/documentation/security/secure_transport), OpenSSL **deprecated** is considered deprecated (according to the [Cryptographic Services Guide](https://developer.apple.com/library/mac/documentation/Security/Conceptual/cryptoservices/GeneralPurposeCrypto/GeneralPurposeCrypto.html).
-Apple's version of OpenSSL may also have patches which may [surprise you](https://hynek.me/articles/apple-openssl-verification-surprises/).
+Apple's version of OpenSSL may also have patches that may [surprise you](https://hynek.me/articles/apple-openssl-verification-surprises/).

 If you're going to use OpenSSL on your Mac, download and install a recent version of OpenSSL with `brew install openssl`.
 Note, linking brew to be used in favor of `/usr/bin/openssl` may interfere with built-in software.
 See [issue #39](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/39).